E-Learning opportunities on biodiversity and IPBES

 Introductory course.
 Estimated to take you 6 hours.
 While the course is available for free, the certificate comes at cost.
 Offered by the American Museum of Natural History.

 Recommended for young academics, professionals, managers, and any other interested individuals, especially from developing countries.
 Estimated to take you 2 hours.
 Comes with a free certificate.
 Offered by the Institute for Water, Environment and Health at the United Nations University.
+Note: the course is currently closed and not available until mid-2024; you can sign up under this alternative link and fill in a form to be notified when the course reopens.

 Introductory course.
 Estimated to take you 5 hours of study.
 Comes with a free statement of participation.
 Offered by The Open University.
 Also see the other courses on mammals above.